Haymarket affair: Appeals

 The case was appealed in 1887 to the Supreme Court of Illinois, then to the United States Supreme Court where the defendants were represented by John Randolph Tucker, Roger Atkinson Pryor, General Benjamin F. Butler and William P. Black.
 The petition for certiorari was denied.

 Commutations and suicide

+After the appeals had been exhausted, it was left to Illinois Governor Richard James Oglesby to decide whether to commute the sentences of the convicted.
+Hundreds of thousands of people across the country petitioned him to do so, though the press at the time largely called for executions.

+Oglesby was troubled by the case.
+Parson's attorney had noted in the trial that hanging these men would be the equivalent of hanging abolitionists who had sympathized with John Brown.
+Oglesby, a former Radical Republican himself, acknowledged that under these laws "all of us abolitionists would have been hanged a long time ago".

+In the end, Oglesby decided he would only pardon those who asked for clemency.
+Four of the seven outright refused this on the grounds that they had committed no crime, and so only the two who did request mercy, Fielden and Schwab, had their sentences commuted to life in prison on November 10, 1887.

-After the appeals had been exhausted, Illinois Governor Richard James Oglesby commuted Fielden's and Schwab's sentences to life in prison on November 10, 1887.
-On the eve of his scheduled execution, Lingg committed suicide in his cell with a smuggled blasting cap which he reportedly held in his mouth like a cigar (the blast blew off half his face and he survived in agony for six hours).
+On the eve of his scheduled execution, Lingg died by suicide in his cell with a smuggled blasting cap which he reportedly held in his mouth like a cigar (the blast blew off half his face and he survived in agony for six hours).